wombleton/gitlaw-nz/acts/U/Unit Titles Act 2010.md

 ##### 171 Jurisdiction of Tenancy Tribunals

-*   (1) Except as provided in this section, a Tenancy Tribunal (a _Tribunal_) constituted under [section 67][359] of the Residential Tenancies Act 1986 has jurisdiction to hear and determine all disputes arising between any persons of the kind listed in subsection (2) in relation to a unit title development (a _unit title dispute_).
+*   (1) Except as provided in this section, a Tenancy Tribunal (a _Tribunal_) constituted under [section 67][375] of the Residential Tenancies Act 1986 has jurisdiction to hear and determine all disputes arising between any persons of the kind listed in subsection (2) in relation to a unit title development (a _unit title dispute_).

+    (1A) To avoid doubt, and without limiting subsection (1), a unit title dispute may relate to a claim for unpaid levies.

     (2) The persons mentioned in subsection (1) are---